-Since opening, more than 3/4 million people have visited the Booth.
-As the buzz surrounding the Booth continues to grow, so does the Museum’s accolades, including being named the 2016 Escape to the Southeast Travel Attraction of the Year by the Southeast Tourism Society, 2016 Reader’s Choice “Best Western Museum” in America by True West Magazine, listed among “The South’s Best Museums” by Southern Living, top 10 ranking in “30 Must-See Art Museums In The U.S.” by thecareerartproject.com, and one of “5 U.S. Art Museums to Add to Your Bucket List” by thedailyquirk.com.
+Since opening, just under one million people have visited the Booth.
+As the buzz surrounding the Booth continues to grow, so does the Museum’s accolades, including being named Best Art Museum by USAToday Readers’ Choice award program in 2020, 2021 and 2022.
+Also, the 2016 Escape to the Southeast Travel Attraction of the Year by the Southeast Tourism Society, 2016, 2021 and 2022 Reader’s Choice “Best Western Museum” in America by True West Magazine, listed among “The South’s Best Museums” by Southern Living, top 10 ranking in “30 Must-See Art Museums In The U.S.” by thecareerartproject.com, and one of “5 U.S. Art Museums to Add to Your Bucket List” by thedailyquirk.com.

 The Booth’s permanent collection covers more than a dozen galleries, showcasing legendary artists such as Frederic Remington and Charles Russell to contemporary masters Howard Terpning and Andy Warhol.
 Unique to the Booth, the Millar Presidential Gallery displays a portrait and original hand-signed letter from each U.S. President, George Washington through Donald Trump.
 Supplementing the permanent collection are several temporary galleries, hosting 10 to 12 exhibitions per year.

 In addition to “Seeing America’s Story” in our galleries, visitors can experience American heritage through several annual events, plus lectures, programing, and exhibition openings.
 Each February the For the Love of Art Gala Weekend features live and silent art auctions generating funds needed to help support the Museum’s mission.
-Every March the Southeastern Cowboy Gathering features traditional Cowboy food, music and poetry.
-October brings the Southeastern Cowboy Festival & Symposium with Native American dancing, gun fight reenactments, art history lectures, a Western marketplace and much more.
-The museum also welcomes visiting artists and scholars to speak at twice monthly lectures and exhibition openings throughout the year.
+October brings the annual “West Fest” with Native American dancing, gun fight reenactments, art history lectures, a Western marketplace and so much more.
+The Museum also welcomes visiting artists and scholars to speak at twice monthly lectures and exhibition openings throughout the year.